The NYC Department of Education's Service in Schools initiative began in August 2010 in partnership with NYC Service, Office of the Mayor.

-- 442,452 students in NYC public schools participated in at least one school-led service and/or service-learning activity
+- 436,272 students participated in at least one school-led service and/or service-learning activity

-- An overwhelming majority of schools we surveyed reported that school-led service and/or service-learning activities have a positive impact on their students’ development and ability to benefit their community
+- An overwhelming majority of responding schools reported that school-led service and/or service-learning activities had a positive impact on their students’ development and ability to benefit their community

-- About 93% of schools we surveyed said that they accessed resources and/or partnered with at least one external organization to support their service initiatives
+- Approximately 93 percent or 1,322 responding schools, reported that they accessed resources and/or partnered with at least one external organization to support their service initiative

 Service-learning combines meaningful community service with classroom curriculum.
 Learn how to get students started with service-learning projects.